Some Texans got electric bills up to $17,000 after the storm. How does that happen?

 “Those customers would have really suffered,” he said, “and that’s something we have to look at.”

 It’s not publicly known how many customers faced higher costs.
-Dallas County Judge Clay Jenkins tweeted Friday asking residents which companies they paid wholesale prices to.
+Dallas County Judge Clay Jenkins posted a tweet Friday asking residents to which companies they paid wholesale prices.
 Hundreds replied, including people who sent screenshots of their bills.

 “Variable rate plans are predatory as we all clearly are seeing now!”
 Jenkins wrote.